GLEN THOMPSON -

 He returned to Los Angeles and college at Loyola Marymount to study Television Communications.
 He joined the Cabar Feidh Pipe Band and spent five years as Pipe Sergeant under Jimmy McColl.
 He studied classical piobaireachd with Jimmy and re-entered solo competition.
 Glen was lucky enough to meet Pipe Major Angus Macdonald, Scots Guards during this period, often getting week long private lessons from “Big Angus”, who was a major influence in Glen’s piping .

 In 1998 Glen took over the Cabar Feidh Pipe Band as Pipe Major.
 In 2000 he took the band to the grade two world championships in Scotland.
 The week prior the worlds, the band placed second at the Inverkeithing games, played up to Grade one, and place third in the Grade one contest.

-Glen has appeared in or done sound tracks for many movies and television productions, including The Onion Field, China Beach, The Fugitive, Weeds, and even the Gong Show!
-He has played for Rod Stewart, the Chieftains, Carlos Nunes, Korn, and Sean Connery.
-He recently played at a Festival in Asturias, Spain.
+Glen has appeared in or done sound tracks for many movies and television productions, including The Onion Field, China Beach, The Fugitive, Weeds, 9-1-1 and even the Gong Show!
+He has played for Rod Stewart, the Chieftains, Carlos Nunes, Korn, and Sean Connery. and was invited to perform at a Festival in Asturias, Spain.